Skip to main content

 What’s in a name, anyway?

 Why do we give our kids dozens of nicknames throughout their life?
-It seems like any little thing they do we bestow upon them a new cute name.
+It seems like any little thing they do we come up with a new cute name.
 They get a nickname for any animal they start to imitate or any object they become obsessed with.
 If a baby doesn’t have at least a dozen nicknames from various family members, are they even loved?

 Nicknames also come from various family members, like when a sibling doesn’t quite know how to pronounce the new one’s name yet.
-Nicknames for a baby are usually cute and affectionate.
+Nicknames for a baby are usually adorable and affectionate.

 As baby gets older and learns to talk, nicknames should start to be more thoughtful.
-If you wouldn’t want your adult nickname to be “Chunky Monkey” then it’s best to stop using that one on your baby as they grow up.
+If you wouldn’t want your adult nickname to be “Chunky Monkey” then it’s best to stop using that one on your baby when he or she starts having play dates.

 A baby playing outside surrounded by sports equipment.